-Haircuts: Are permissible today the whole day (not like Erev Pesach that it may done until Chatzos).
+Haircuts: Are permissible today the whole day (not like Erev Pesach that it may be done only until Chatzos).

-Mikvah: The men go to the Mikvah Lekovoid Shabbos (and Yom Tov).
+Mikvah: The men go to the Mikvah Lekovoid Yom Tov.

-Tomorrow נעשה is the day the Yidden said נעשה ונשמע.
+Today נעשה ונשמע.
 For a comprehensive shiur on the topic, go to this link http://theonlinerabbi.com/sichosonline/parshas-mishpatim/

-Before Shabbos Begins:
+Before Yom Tov Begins:

-- 1. Fires: If it is necessary-make sure the appropriate fires are lit (for Shabbos and both days of Yom Tov).
+- 1. Fires: If it is necessary-make sure the appropriate fires are lit (for both days of Yom Tov).
 If there is no lit gas flame-light the long-lasting candle (Yohrzait Licht). - 2.
-Electric ignition: If one has a range or oven that when turning the dial it ignites (by an electric spark), and wants to turn it on on Yom Tov (by igniting it with a pre-existing flame), they need to disconnect the plug from the socket before Shabbos and only then may use this oven (on Yom Tov). - 3.
-Shabbos Clock: Ascertain that the Shabbos clock is set for three days Shabbos and for the two days of Yom Tov. - 4.
-Mincha: is like every Erev Shabbos.
+Electric ignition: If one has a range or oven that when turning the dial it ignites (by an electric spark), and wants to turn it on on Yom Tov (by igniting it with a pre-existing flame), they need to disconnect the plug from the socket before Yom Tov and only then may one use this oven on Yom Tov. - 3.
+Shabbos Clocks: Ascertain that the Shabbos clocks are set for both days of Yom Tov. - 4.
+Mincha: is like every weekday.